dplochcoder/hkspoilerviewer/README.md

 To create a new check at an existing location, select that check in Search Results and press 'D'.
 To remove a check, press 'Z'.
 Note that removing the last check at a specific location will instead replace that check with a 'Nothing?' check.

-Because of the way items are added to the game, if you add multiple items at a single location that is not an established shop, they must all have the same cost (whihc is paid once by the player to acquire all the items).
-The editor will not prevent you from breaking this rule while editing, but you will not be able to save ICDL pack folders while this rule is broken.
+Because of the way items are added to the game, if you add multiple items at a single location that is not an established shop, they must all have the same cost (which is paid once by the player to acquire all the items).
+The editor will not prevent you from breaking this rule while editing, but you will not be able to export ICDL pack folders while this rule is broken.
 In a future version of HKSpoilerViewer, this may be improved to natively support multi-item checks.

+## Custom Items

+The CheckEditor supports creating custom Geo and Essence items, which give the player an arbitrary, specified amount of geo or essence respectively.
+To add custom geo or essence to your save, simply click the 'Add Custom Geo' or other button in the check editor, then assign that newly created item (e.g. `123_Geo`) to the location you want it placed it.
+This is the canonical mechanism for editing starting geo.

 ## Setting Shop Costs